pjworrall/GPG44-45/README.md

 > Now it is difficult to score.
 Who is responsible here?
 Who and what is being assessed?
 Can a user be responsible for any of these assesment criteria or does it need to be a trusted entity?

 **Assessment: Score ? = Level ?**

+### Element D: Monitoring

+This relates to monitoring the use of a Credential.

+**1**
+Transactions attributed to a Credential, identified by a public key, can be seen on the blockchain so they can be monitored.
+It is also possible to monitor transaction as they are queued for processing.

+An Authentication Provider cannot revoke a private public key Credential.
+The Credential would have to be removed from an access list on an application itself.
+Eg with a smart contract.